Alededorigo/dotfiles/README.md

 ## Alededorigo's dotfiles
-These are dotfiles for every software i use.
+These are configuration files for every software i use.
+In every file there is its path.

 ### Index:
 * [Dependencies](https://github.com/Alededorigo/dotfiles#dependencies)